 Your monthly income

 Lenders want to make sure you can make your loan repayments before accepting your mortgage application.
-But if you are no longer in receipt of a salary and are on a pension, you may find it more difficult to keep up with your mortgage repayments.
+But if you are no longer in receipt of a salary and not on a sufficient pension, you may find it more difficult to keep up with your mortgage repayments.
+Monthly repayments that will still need to be paid in retirement will also be taken into consideration.
+An example would be a personal loan.

 Your health and life expectancy

-It’s no secret that we become less healthy as we age and it’s because of this that mortgage providers sometimes reject applications from borrowers who are unlikely to survive a 25-year mortgage term.
+It’s no secret that we become less healthy as we age and it’s because of this that mortgage providers sometimes reject a mortgage application from borrowers who are unlikely to survive a 25-year mortgage term.
 If you’re between 50-60, this might not be an issue for you, but it will become harder for you to get a mortgage if you’re over 70.

 What factors affect mortgage eligibility if you’re retired?